breadweb/extralife-helper/README.md

 ## Donations

 It's been really rewarding to see the Helper being used by so many people who are supporting great cause.
-I do not expect anything in return, but if you are determined, you could always make a donation on my [Extra Life](https://bread4kids.tv/extralife) since this is all for the kids!
+I do not expect anything in return, but if you are determined, you could always make a donation to my [Extra Life](https://bread4kids.tv/extralife) since this is all for the kids!

 ### Credits